-It’s Christmas, it’s Hanukkah, it’s New Year’s.
+It’s Hanukkah, it’s Christmas, it’s New Year’s.
 That means it’s time to indulge in tasty delights with family and friends.
 In other words, time for latkes, the crispy potato and onion patties fried to perfection.
 More than other foods, latkes are part of the core Jewish tradition, at least in the USA.
 Most commonly, they are made with an egg or two to bind the grated potatoes and onions together though there are variations.
 These tasty bites use flour and an optional egg-replacer to duplicate the same fatty crispness, no animal products needed.

 For us, they are a once-a-year treat, given how addicting the fried potato flavor can be and the waistline worries they may create.
 It’s understandable if you’re tempted to make them more often especially when eating them hot and fresh out of the pan.